 The list of who isn't complaining about the catastrophe of Windows 8 is telling: Razer, Nvidia, AMD, and pretty much anyone else who isn't heavily vested in distribution.
 It seems like those companies would have as much to lose as anyone if they really thought that Windows 8 would deeply damage PC gaming.
 And yet, nothing.

 Why Do We Care?

-About a week ago, Grantland's Jay Caspian Kang wrote an oppressively smart piece about sports fans' illogical personification of their teams' owners' bank accounts as their own.
+About a week ago, Grantland's Jay Caspian Kang wrote a smart piece about sports fans' illogical personification of their teams' owners' bank accounts as their own.
 That, in the dog pile of following all of the minutia of the modern 24-hour sports cycle, we have come to internalize our teams' financial situations instead of just saying, "Give me the best team possible; I don't care what it costs you."

 That mindset is clearly not limited to sports.

 It makes perfect sense that companies would be worried about a Windows platform that is also a marketplace.
 You don't just buy games for Xbox, you can buy games from Xbox.
 And it's great.
 Apply that same method to the PC, and everyone who's been working as middlemen, or methodically avoiding them, should rightly be nervous.

 But that doesn't affect you.
 It won't affect the stuff you buy, just the bottom lines of the companies that make it.
 And sure, AAA games are about budget, but companies are already paying Steam for distribution.
 This scuffle is just about who gets to collect the vig.